microsoft/maro/maro/simulator/scenarios/finance/README.md

 ## Introduction

 The Finance scenario simulates securities trading in financial markets.
 Imagine you invest in a finance market.
-For example, CN Shanghai:
+For example, CN Shanghai, NASDAQ.
-You can create a strategy which decides how to buy and sell stocks.
+You can develop a strategy for buying and selling stocks, which try to maximize revenue.
 So, your investment can keep increasing no matter how the market goes up or down.

 ## Environment Modeling